wiseman-timelord/Cpp-Vulkan-Agi/README.md

 Project Status: Alpha; under development.
 To produce, some awesome interface for the Qwen-Agent framework....

 ### Current Work
+- Now there is less code for menus and handling, Other things can be done.
+- I want to remove non-amd optimizations, streamline scripts, get it working before compatibility.
 - Still to make the project complete working version, bug free and as intended.
 - Investigating processing on, gpu and cpu, while load model on system ram.
+- Are the new AMD optimized system files from AMD, able to be better taken advantage somehow in the scripts.

 ## Description:
 - Qwen-Agent is an agent framework, hence here is my drop in interface for Qwen-Agent.